jonsimonsen/Dart-stats/README.md

 # History

+# Version 0.05
+-The Score init function is finished for now.
+It sorts its darts in descending order.
+-Implemented a lt function for Darts.

 # Version 0.04
 -All tests of darts gives the expected result.
 -Made tests to confirm that scores sort their darts correctly.